Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

 \section{Overview of Study Design and Data}

-To understand the psychosocial impacts of engaging with \acc{}s, our study combined large-scale quasi-experimental analysis of public Reddit data with in-depth qualitative interviews of active \acc{} users.
-This enabled us to assess longitudinal changes in affective, behavioral, and cognitive dimensions of psychosocial wellbeing, as well as to understand how they perceived and experienced these psychosocial impacts in the context of their everyday lives.
+To understand the psychosocial impacts of engaging with \acc{}s, our study combined large-scale quasi-experimental analyses of public Reddit data with in-depth, semi-structured interviews with active \acc{} users.
+This design enabled us to assess longitudinal changes in affective, behavioral, and cognitive dimensions of psychosocial wellbeing, as well as to understand how they perceived and experienced these psychosocial impacts in the context of their everyday lives.